withastro/astro/.changeset/dirty-zoos-fail.md

 'astro': patch
 ---

-Fix namespace label in debug logger
+Fix display of debug messages when using the `--verbose` flag